 It can be challenging to know how a sideswipe accident happened.
 A lawyer can help you gather evidence from the accident.
 Most of the time, you’ll need to rely on driver accounts, witness statements, and data from the scene.

 The at-fault driver might try to blame you or deny that they caused the accident.
 Or the driver’s insurance company will look for ways to avoid paying your damages.
-To protect your legal rights, contact a car accident lawyer immediately.
+To protect your legal rights, contact an Atlanta car accident lawyer immediately.

 Our car accident lawyers have 20-plus years of experience working on sideswipe accident cases.
 We know what it takes to build strong injury claims.
 To discuss your options during a free consultation, call (404) 341-6555 or contact us online.

 When the Driver Changing Lanes Is at Fault